Strongpreneur#Business Growth Strategies

 Sales Return book or journal is prepared the same way the sale journal is prepared.

-The word journal is used to refer to the record of transactions in a chronological manner.
-This is done prior to any entry into the subsidiary book referred to as the ledger.
+The word journal is used to refer to the record of transactions chronologically.
+This is done before any entry into the subsidiary book referred to as the ledger.
 The book referred to as the general journal is used to record all other transactions, which have not been previously recorded in the journals earlier discussed.

 It is used to record the non-specialised transaction, which relates to a transaction not connected with sales or purchases.
-In accounting, sales refer to the disposal goods acquired with the intention of being sold, whereas purchases refer to the acquisition of goods with the intention of being sold.
-Examples of such non-specialised transactions would include the acquisitions of an asset such as vehicles, factory plant, and equipment.
-The firm derives benefit for separating this transaction from others entered in the other prime books.
+In accounting, sales refer to the disposal goods acquired to be sold, whereas purchases refer to the acquisition of goods to be sold.
+Examples of such non-specialised transactions would include the acquisitions of an asset such as vehicles, factory plants, and equipment.
+The firm derives benefits from separating this transaction from others entered in the other prime books.

 The details entered in the journal would include the following: